Quick verdict

 Visa, work rights and post-study options

-Post-study options can create time after graduation, but they do not guarantee jobs, sponsorship, PR or long-term residence.
-Compare the legal pathway and the real employability of your course together.
+Post-study routes can create time after graduation, but they do not guarantee jobs, sponsorship, PR or long-term residence.
+Compare the legal route with your course employability and budget.

 Switching and backup options